Moxzii/Moxzii/README.md

 .ೀ Please b nice 2 me!!!! i'm a bit slow and very sensitive!!! i will start crying !!!!! (ó﹏ò｡)

-ᛝ one day every1 in the danganronpa ponytown space will b my friend!!!!!!!!! （˶•̀ ᎑-˶）

 Lmk if u need anything or if im behaving in a way that makes u uncomfy!!!! ദ്ദി◝ ⩊ ◜)

 ‼🧃🍎 I'll make more things like a strawpage and a caard one day please believe in me .☘︎ ݁˖